ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_ilamb.md

 While these files can be self-defined, ACCESS-NRI provides the necessary files and tools to set your model paths to run on <i>Gadi</i>.
 All you need to do is decide which observations and models you wish to compare.
 <br>
-NCI hosts replicas of the <i>ILAMB</i> observational data sets through the NCI project `ct11` as well as a large amount of model outputs are available on <i>Gadi</i>, such as ACCESS model output.
+NCI hosts replicas of the <i>ILAMB</i> observational data sets through the NCI project <a href="https://my.nci.org.au/mancini/project/ct11/join" target="_blank">ct11</a> as well as a large amount of model outputs are available on <i>Gadi</i>, such as ACCESS model output.

 For more information, refer to <a href="\model_evaluation/model_evaluation_observational_catalogs" target="_blank">Observational Data Catalogue</a> on how to find observational data on NCI and <a href="\model_evaluation/model_evaluation_model_catalogs" target="_blank">ACCESS-NRI Intake Catalog</a> for how to find model outputs.
 <br>